Stephen Curry has career-high 62, Warriors beat Blazers - WHIZ News

 Curry let it fly from way out under pressure with a minute-plus left for another perfect swish on the way to a career-high 62 points, and the Golden State Warriors beat Portland 137-122 on Sunday night to split the two-game set with the Trail Blazers.

+“I love it.
+I love everything about what this game offers, the competitiveness and the fire,” Curry said.
+“I never run from it.
+Just excited to be in that atmosphere where I get to play at the highest level and do what I do.”

-Curry delivered the highest-scoring game in the NBA this season, finishing 18 for 31 and 8 of 16 on 3-pointers after beginning with a 21-point first quarter.
+Curry delivered the highest-scoring game in the NBA this season early in his 12th campaign, finishing 18 for 31 and 8 of 16 on 3-pointers after beginning with a 21-point first quarter.
 He had his 10th career 30-point half to help the Warriors take a 66-54 at the break, then doubled his total exactly with his teammates telling him his count at every chance.

+“He was making every shot within like 10 seconds and we couldn’t even keep up,” rookie James Wiseman said.

 One small blemish in his brilliant night: Curry had his streak of free throws snapped at a franchise-record 80 in the first.
 The run dated to March 29, 2019, vs. Memphis.

 “And then he just choked.
-It’s just incredible,” cracked coach Steve Kerr.
+It’s just incredible,” cracked coach Steve Kerr, who jokingly offered the game ball to Wiseman before handing it over to the most deserving recipient.

-Against Portland, Curry made a career-high 18 on his most attempts yet at 19.
+Against Portland, Curry made a career-high 18 of his most attempts yet at 19.
+No fear, the 6-foot-3 Curry even took it right at imposing 7-footer Jusuf Nurkic.

 Damian Lillard scored 32 points for Portland, and CJ McCollum added 28.
 McCollum shot 2 for 8 from deep after his 25 3-pointers over the initial five games left him and Curry as the only players to ever do so.